makerspace/makeradmin/.github/CONTRIBUTING.md

 Code needs to follow the formatting rules set up in the repository.
 You should always format your code before each commit.
 This can be done with the command `make format`.
 Python code if formatted with `ruff` and web-code is formatted with `prettier`.

+It is recommended to set up the pre-commit hooks to check the formatting before pushing to Github.
+They can be installed by running `make init-pip`.

-Formatting is checked automatically when opening a pull request.
+Formatting is otherwise checked automatically when opening a pull request.

 ### IDE settings